buildingblocs/2020/pre-event/workshop/index.md

 <details>
 <summary><strong>Introduction to Python🐍 (Completed)</strong></summary><br>

-By the end of the workshop, participants would learn<br>
+By the end of the workshop, participants would learn
-- the basics of python<br>
+* the basics of python
-- If statements, lists, loops<br>
+* If statements, lists, loops
-- create some simple programmes, (e.g. mark to grade converter/calculator)
+* create some simple programmes (e.g. mark to grade converter/calculator)

 <br><br><strong>Prerequisites:</strong> Nothing much other than a desire to learn!<br><br>